 Promoting water consumption: a public health strategy

-On a daily basis, the participants consumed an average of about 4.2 cups of plain water, which accounts for just over 30% of their total water consumption.
+On a daily basis, the participants consumed an average of about 4.2 cups of plain water from the refrigerator which had a fridge filter, which accounts for just over 30% of their total water consumption.

 The average calorie intake for each participant was 2,157 calories, which included 125 calories from sugar-sweetened beverages and 432 calories from “discretionary foods” – desserts, pastries, snack mixes and other foods that are not essential.

 The results of the study revealed that people who increased their consumption of plain water by one to three cups daily lowered total energy intake by 68-205 calories each day and their sodium intake by 78-235 g each day.